Disclaimer: Nothing's mine.

 Fleur's lips curved into a small smile.
 'Let's wander through Lucca, shall we, Harry?'

-Sunlight filtered through patches of thick grey clouds in stray beams; a faint rainbow hovered beyond small pine trees, the parallel rows of fences and chimneys, and the blurred veil of distant rain.
-A ray of bright light slipped through the rain-spotted glass and fell across the row of small, dark dots that marked the last eight days on his calendar.
+Sunlight filtered through patches of thick grey clouds in stray beams.
+A faint rainbow hovered beyond small pine trees, the parallel rows of fences and chimneys, and the blurred veil of distant rain.
+Rays of bright light slipped through the rain-spotted glass and fell across the row of small, dark dots that marked the last eight days on his calendar.

-Harry turned from the window and rummaged through his drawers for an owl treat; his fingers brushed smooth cardboard beneath the paper bag.
-He slipped an owl treat through the bars of the cage into Hedwig's eager beak, then swept aside pairs of socks to reveal a small, cardboard box.
+Harry turned from the window and rummaged through his drawers for an owl treat, his fingers brushing smooth cardboard beneath the paper bag.
+He slipped the treat through the bars of the cage into Hedwig's eager beak, then swept aside pairs of socks to reveal a small, cardboard box.
 Flicking the lid away, he stared down at the small, white feather within.

 I should throw it away; it's weird to keep it.
 His heart clenched.
 She'd probably not mind too much.
 It's just a feather.